pixel-perfect-agency/.github/profile/README.md

 ### [eslint-config-pixel](https://github.com/pixel-perfect-agency/eslint-config-pixel)

-We created our own [ESLint](https://eslint.org) config to make sure we write consistent code.
+We created our own [ESLint](https://eslint.org) config (also includes [prettier](https://prettier.io/) config) to make sure we write consistent code.
 We use it in all our projects and we are happy to share it with the world.

 ```bash
 npm install --save-dev eslint-config-pixel